Piano

 Holden returned to Carnegie Hall to play a solo recital in 2018, featuring multiple world premieres included on his newest solo CD “the Unknown Galaxy.”
 Fanfare praised the album: “he brings it off with excellence, mastering everything….
 It’s safe to say that there is no other piano disc quite like this one.”
 His CD, Beyond Vernon Duke, was given the highest five-star rating stating: “Holden exhibits profoundly musical readings with obvious commitment and great attention to detail.”
 Holden has recorded for Parma, Bridge, Tantara and NAXOS Records.
 Recent concerto appearances include concerti by Beethoven, Gershwin and Tchaikovsky.
 Holden’s students have been top prizewinners in numerous competitions including Gina Bachauer, Emory Young Artists, PianoArts North American Competition, and many others.
 His students were top prize winners at the MTNA national competitions in 2021, 2023, and 2024 in multiple divisions.
 They are regularly accepted to the music programs in the country.
 He travels extensively to adjudicate and give master classes at festivals and pedagogy workshops.

 Holden holds degrees from the University of Michigan (BM), The Juilliard School (MM), and The Manhattan School of Music (DMA).
 He studied for a year at The Liszt Academy in Budapest as a Fulbright Scholar.
-He is on the piano faculty of Brigham Young University where he directed the piano program for 14 years, and is a faculty member at Summer Performing Arts with Juilliard, where has taught since 2017.
+He is on the piano faculty of Brigham Young University where he directed the piano program for 14 years, and is a faculty member at Summer Performing Arts with Juilliard, where he has taught since 2017.

 Dr. Hsiu-Jung (Sherry) Hou – Piano